uds-packages/metallb/docs/configuration.md

 ## UDS Exemption Optional Component

-Since MetalLB needs to be deployed before UDS Core, and it requires some rootful/privileged permissions to function, there is an optional zarf component that contains a UDS Exemption for the speaker pod - `metallb-uds-exemption`.
+Since MetalLB needs to be deployed before UDS Core, and it requires some rootful/privileged permissions to function, there is a zarf component that contains a UDS Exemption for the speaker pod - `metallb-uds-exemption`.

-On initial deployment this component cannot be deployed since the UDS Exemption CRD is not installed yet.
-However, it is required for every subsequent deployment of MetalLB since without it UDS Core will not allow the speaker pod to schedule.
+On initial deployment this exemption cannot be deployed since the UDS Exemption CRD is not installed yet.
+However, once the cluster has the uds-exemption CRD installed, the exemption will be deployed automatically.